Ishan-Kumar/blogs-backup/ckqf0itlh0ki7d6s1afg0eumo.md

 **File Streams** – This is helpful in fetching data from different file formats like .CSV, Excel or Java Properties file.

 So, essentially you need to learn "how to" implement logic (Operators, Arrays, Control Statements, Loops) in Java concepts (Classes, Inheritance, Polymorphism, Multi-threading, Exception handling) to be an efficient and effective Selenium developer.

+Please remember Java is just a way of talking to machines, it can be the python, JS whatever you are comfortable with.
+But if you are clear with the fundamentals of one language, it will be easier for you to navigate into another.

 Share your thoughts and feel free to shoot any queries.